spcourse/python/en/files/index.md

 ## Step 4: analyzing the data

 We wanted to calculate the total number of goals van Basten has made for his club.
-In addition, we would like to know in which seasons he made more than 20 goals.
+In addition, we would like to know in which seasons he scored more than 20 goals.

     input_file = open('VanBasten.txt', 'r')